Long Weekend (Mad Men)

 "Long Weekend" is the tenth episode of the first season of the American television drama series Mad Men.
 It was written by Bridget Bedard, Andre Jacquemetton, Maria Jacquemetton and series creator Matthew Weiner.
-The episode was directed by Tim Hunter and is set within the increasingly close 1960 United States presidential election, with TV commercials emphasising Kennedy's energy and Nixon's lack of leadership.
-The episode originally aired on the AMC channel in the United States on September 27, 2007.
+The episode was directed by Tim Hunter.
+It originally aired on the AMC channel in the United States on September 27, 2007.

 Plot

-Betty's father Gene comes to visit for Labor Day.
-Since the recent death of Betty's mother, Gene has found a new companion named Gloria, whom Betty dislikes.
-As tensions increase, the three of them leave for their Labor Day weekend trip, with Don promising to join them the following day.
-Meanwhile, Roger tries to convince Joan to spend the evening with him, but she rejects him in favor of going out on the town with her roommate, Carol McCardy.
+Betty's father, Gene, comes to visit for Labor Day.
+Since his wife's death, Gene has begun seeing Gloria, whom Betty dislikes.
+As tensions increase, the three of them leave for a weekend trip away, with Don promising to join them the following day.

+Pete informs Don that one of his accounts, Dr. Scholl's, is leaving for another agency because of their dissatisfaction with their account's creative direction.
+Roger tries to convince Joan to spend the evening with him while his wife and daughter are away for Labor Day, but she rejects him in favor of going out with her roommate, Carol McCardy.
 Carol is distressed because she was fired from her publishing job when she was made the scapegoat for her boss's mistake.
 Joan and Carol bond over their anger at being used by men.
-When Carol later expresses her love for Joan, and desire to be with her, Joan remains neutral and impassive.

-Pete informs Don that one of his accounts, Dr. Scholl's, is leaving for another agency because of their dissatisfaction with the firm's creative talent.
-Roger, still looking for companionship, offers to help take Don's mind off the lost client.
-They meet a pair of young twins at an ad audition for aluminum cladding, and Roger invites them upstairs for drinks.
-In the now-empty office, Roger propositions both girls, while Don seems uninterested in doing anything but going home.
-At the office, Roger suffers a major heart attack while attempting to have sex with one of the girls for a second time.
+Roger, still looking for companionship, offers to help take Don's mind off Dr. Scholl's.
+They meet a pair of young twins at a Sterling Cooper audition for aluminum cladding, and Roger invites them upstairs for drinks.
+That night, Roger propositions both girls, while Don seems uninterested.
+Later, Roger suffers a major heart attack while attempting to have sex with one of the girls.
 He survives, but is hospitalized and cries as his wife and daughter visit.

-Don is shaken by the event and calls Betty, but then visits Rachel seeking a sexual encounter.
+Meanwhile, Carol tells Joan she loves her: Joan remains neutral and impassive.
+Joan and Carol initiate sex with two men they meet at a bar, but Joan is called into the office by Bert to write telegrams to their clients insisting no changes to the agency's business, despite Roger's health.
+He also implies knowledge of Joan and Roger's affair.
+Meanwhile, Don is shaken by Roger's heart attack and calls Betty, but then visits Rachel and they have sex.
+He confides to her that his mother was a prostitute who died during his birth, and that his father and adoptive parents were neglectful.